Japan Working Holiday Visa Updated: What Canadians Need to Know

-On December 1st, the Japan working holiday visa was updated, announcing some significant changes to the visa scheme and its eligibility criteria.
-The Japan working holiday visa has been a popular choice for young Canadians looking to live, work, and explore in Japan.
+On December 1st 2024, the Japan working holiday visa was updated, announcing some significant changes to the visa scheme and its eligibility criteria.
+The Canada / Japan working holiday visa has been a popular choice for young Canadians looking to live, work, and explore in Japan.

-Effective from December 2024, the current program has been renewed to allow more youth to participate for longer periods.
+Effective from December 2024, the current Japanese working holiday visa program has been renewed to allow more working holiday participants for longer periods.
 These updates provide amazing new opportunities for certain Canadians previously ineligible for the scheme!

 What did the previous agreement between Canada and Japan look like?